WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 3) Starting from 2016, information on the Republic of Crimea

 All data was obtained from the official website of the Federal State Statistics Service.
-And taking into account the fact that in Russia there has been no natural increase in the population since 1993, the statistics are not entirely accurate, because. in the population, migration growth is taken into account, which is very high - 250/300 thousand annually.
+And taking into account the fact that there has been no natural population growth in Russia since 1993, the statistics are not entirely accurate, because in the population, migration growth is taken into account, which is very high - 250/300 thousand annually.
 According to statistics, an average of 700 thousand people since 1992. declined every year.

-From 2007 to 2017, state support programs managed to reduce the population decline to 118 thousand on average per year.
-But here, too, there are kinks.
-Since Russia began to fight against infant mortality and nurse non-viable children born at short terms, the number of disabled children has increased.
+From 2007 to 2017, government support programs managed to reduce population decline to 118 thousand on average per year.
+But even here there are some excesses.
+Since Russia began to fight infant mortality and care for non-viable children born at short terms, the number of disabled children has increased.
 Almost every premature baby is at risk for cerebral palsy.

-Let's hope that our State keeps abreast, and will continue to take steps aimed at the health of the nation, to increase natural growth.
-And it would be great to give the parents of sick children the opportunity to go to work and benefit the State, give birth to healthy children.
-By creating kindergartens with medical services for children with disabilities, where they accept not only walking children, but also those who do not serve themselves.
-Thus, it would be possible to save many families from disintegration, to give the mothers of such children the opportunity to realize themselves in the professional sphere, to give birth to a healthy child in the future, thanks to State support measures.
+Let's hope that our State has its finger on the pulse and will continue to take steps aimed at the health of the nation and at increasing natural growth.
+And it would be great to give the parents of sick children the opportunity to go to work and benefit the State and give birth to healthy children.
+Through the creation of kindergartens with medical services for disabled children, where they accept not only walking children, but also those who do not care for themselves.
+Thus, it would be possible to save many families from disintegration, to give the mothers of such children the opportunity to realize themselves in professional field, give birth to a healthy child in the future, thanks to government support measures.

-As of November 1, 2017, there are 12.12 million disabled people in the Russian Federation, including 643.1 thousand children with disabilities.
+As of November 1, 2017, there were 12.12 million disabled people in the Russian Federation, including 643.1 thousand disabled children.

 Federal Register of Disabled Persons